ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 approaches to ingesting files associated with a submission.
 This could include but not limited to:

-- File is encoded and embedded in a POST request to the CMS
+- File is encoded and embedded in a POST request to the CMS.
-- POST a URL to the file for the CMS to retrieve via HTTP sync or async and store itself
+- POST a URL to the file for the CMS to retrieve via HTTP sync or async and store itself.
-- POST a URL to the file for the CMS to retrieve via (S)FTP sync or async and store itself
+- POST a URL to the file for the CMS to retrieve via (S)FTP sync or async and store itself.
-- POST a URL to the file where the CMS will expect to be able to retrieve it from on demand forever
+- POST a URL to the file where the CMS will expect to be able to retrieve it from on demand forever.
-- POST a URL to the file where the CMS expects its user to manually download the file (and then reupload into the CMS)
+- POST a URL to the file where the CMS expects its user to manually download the file (and then reupload into the CMS).
-- (S)FTP into the CMS
+- (S)FTP into the CMS.

 Form Builder is not in the business of supporting all these options directly, just as it is not in the business of making data submission requests using